maK-/scantastic-tool/README.txt

 pip install xmltodict

-This tool can be used to store masscan data in elasticsearch, (the scantastic plugin in the image is not included) It allows the output of a directory busting tool to be inserted also.
+This tool can be used to store masscan data in elasticsearch, (the scantastic plugin in the image is not here)
+It allows the output of a directory busting tool to be inserted also.
 All your base are belong to us.
 I might maintain or improve this over time.
 MIGHT.